What is a contribution margin income statement?

 However, EBIT isn’t in a contribution margin income statement.

-Contribution margins are helpful to determine a product’s performance but don’t include the fixed costs for the whole business as EBIT does.
+Contribution margins are helpful in determining a product’s performance but don’t include the fixed costs for the whole business as EBIT does.

 Here’s the formula for working out EBIT: